valentin-morice/laravel_certification_notes/README.md

 ### Single Action Controller

 If a controller action is complex, you can dedicate it to this action only.
 Define an *\_\_invoke()* method on the controller that will be called every time the controller is ran.
 You do not need to specify the method in your route file, only the controller's name.
-Generate an invokable controller using the `--invokable` option of the `make:controller` artisan commad.
+Generate an invokable controller using the `--invokable` flag of the `make:controller` artisan commad.

 ### Controller Middleware